-They have lean bodies, long legs and deep chests to support their remarkably large heart and lungs.
+These dogs have lean bodies, long legs and deep chests to support their remarkably large heart and lungs.

 They sometimes develop a thin undercoat during cold periods to help keep them warm.

 The Sloughi is one of the most sensitive of African dog breeds and requires a peaceful household.

-They are good with children and other pets if they are brought up with them.
+Sloughis are good with children and other pets, if they are brought up with them.

 Because of their instinct to run and hunt, the Sloughi excels at lure coursing.